JoaoSandrini/bepe-utc/README.md

-# BEPE - Université de Technologie de Compiègne
+# BEPE - Laboratory Heudiasyc @ Université de Technologie de Compiègne

 Repository to make pubicly available relevant documents and projects developed during the BEPE-FAPESP project at the Laboratory Heudiasyc from the Université de Technologie de Compiègne